Warcraft: Orcs & Humans: Economy and power

-Warcraft requires players to collect resources, and to produce buildings and units in order to defeat an opponent in combat.
+Warcraft requires players to collect resources, and to produce buildings and units to defeat an opponent in combat.
 Non-combatant builders deliver the resources to the Town Center from mines, from which gold is dug, and forests, where wood is chopped.
 As both are limited resources which become exhausted during the game, players must collect them efficiently, and also retain forests as defensive walls in the early game when combat forces are small.

 The lower-level buildings for Humans and Orcs have the same functions, but different sprites.
 The Town Hall stores resources and produces units that collect resources and construct buildings.
 Each Farm provides food for up to four units, and additional units cannot be produced until enough Farms are built.
 The Barracks produces all non-magical combat units, including melee, ranged, mounted, and siege units.
 However all except the most basic also need assistance from other buildings, some of which can also upgrade units.

 Each side can construct two types of magical buildings, each of which produces one type of spellcaster and researches more advanced spells for that type.
 These advanced buildings can be constructed only with assistance from other buildings.
 The Human Cleric and Orc Necrolyte can both defend themselves by magic and also see distant parts of the territory for short periods.
 The Cleric's other spells are protective, healing the injured and making troops invisible, while the Necrolyte raises skeletons as troops and can make other units temporarily invulnerable, at the cost of severely damaging them when the spell dissipates.
 The Human Conjurer and Orc Warlock have energy blasts, wider-range destruction spells and the ability to summon small, venomous monsters.
 The Conjurer can summon a water elemental, while the Warlock can summon a demonic melee unit.